LorenzDuremdes/Second-Brain/shortest remaining time first.md

 	1. This threat can be minimal when process times follow a heavy-tailed distribution.^[https://en.wikipedia.org/wiki/Shortest_remaining_time#cite_note-2] A similar [[algorithm]] which avoids starvation at the cost of higher tracking overhead is [[highest response ratio next]]

 # see also
-1. Algorithms to Live By: The Computer Science of Human Decisions, p.
+1. Algorithms to Live By: The [[computer science]] of Human Decisions, p.
 117

 # related
 1. [[algorithm]]